Svenska – English

 Two years later, on 28th August 1674 Gabriel was finally promoted to lieutenant, when an old lieutenant in von Buchwald’s cavalry regiment in Småland who appears to have been a relative of Gabriel retired and requested that Gabriel be made his successor.
 The request was granted on the strength of Gabriel’s merits during the six years with colonel Lybecker.
 However, as his new assignment was with the local cavalry, he still had to travel just as far.

 In spite of the privileges given to him at his marriage, Gabriel was not actually a nobleman, and it is likely that he had a strong wish to acquire the same status as his wife.
 The usual way to achieve this was by showing extraordinary courage and audacity in war.
 When you read about Gabriel you certainly often get the impression of a determined and unscrupulous man who did exactly as he wished.
-At home, it would often land him in trouble, but in war it was perfect.
+At home, it would often land him in trouble, but in war it worked well.

 In September the following year, Sweden was drawn into one of her many wars with Denmark, and the Swedish army was suffering severe Danish attacks in Scania, which Denmark wanted to liberate from the Swedish occupation.
 This was weakening the Swedish defences, and so in 1676, colonel Hans Ramsvärd was given the task of strengthening the army by erecting a new regiment consisting of old dismissed cavalry men from Småland, adding young recruits as necessary.
 Gabriel was immediately made captain and squadron leader in this new regiment.
 He seems to have been a great asset in his new job, among other things by personally enlisting three equestrian troops for the regiment from his home area.